 Does the battery recharge when I pedal?

 We are asked the question by almost every customer.
-The answer that applies to most electric bicycles is no, but you preserve the battery by pedalling and can extend the range considerably by selecting the lower levels of assistance.
+The answer that applies to most electric bicycles is no, but you preserve the battery by pedalling and can extend the range considerably by selecting the lower levels of assistance and working slightly harder.
 Generally with modern battery technology ranges vary from 20 to 60 miles depending on the size of the battery, it is more than enough for most people.
 Bear in mind you could always take the charger with you and find a friendly pub or coffee shop and put the battery on charge for an hour.
 A large percentage of power goes back in during the first hour of charging.

 How long does the battery last?

 Again this varies, but a battery that is used correctly should last around 1000 charges, which could equate to around 40000+ miles!!
 Bear in mind that if the battery runs out, you can always pedal!
 It is not like running out of petrol.

 On some of the models we sell, you can either pedal or use the throttle.

 Most people mainly use the pedal assist mode, which makes pedalling much easier than a non electric bike, but in certain circumstances for some people, the option to use the twist throttle is invaluable.
 With the new legslation from January 2016, the throttle will only take you to 4 mph without pedalling.
 However if you rotate the pedals slowly, the throttle will then operate up to the 15.5mph.
 You may need to put more effort in to help on steep hills.

 On the crank motored bikes we sell, a throttle is not an option, you purely have pedal assist, which does exactly as it says.
 It makes pedalling much easier than a non electric bike and you have a choice of power levels which you can change as you ride a long.
 This gives you the option to have as much or as little asistance as you would like, which makes bike riding much more enjoyable.